 Here is a freebie: the percentage of customers with red hair probably is not a valuable KPI.

-There are a ton of different metrics that you can use to evaluate PPC marketing, but for the most part, they are going to be split into three different categories: traffic data, conversion data, and sales data.
+There are a ton of different metrics that you can use to evaluate PPC marketing campaigns, but for the most part, they are going to be split into three different categories: traffic data, conversion data, and sale data.
 We are going to go a little deeper into each category in this article, but here is a simple rundown of the big three:

 Ideally, your marketing analysis should be focused on all three of these categories.